OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ###### Using Objection

 Starting up Objection depends on whether you've patched the IPA or whether you are using a jailbroken device running Frida-server.
 For running a patched IPA, objection will automatically find any attached devices and search for a listening frida gadget.
-However, when using frida-server, you need to explicitly tell frida-server which application you want to analyse.
+However, when using frida-server, you need to explicitly tell frida-server which application you want to analyze.

 ```shell
 # Connecting to a patched IPA